Estimated building costs

 on this page

-The Department of Building and Housing provides building costs to assist territorial authorities to arrive at realistic estimated values when they have questioned the job value provided with a building consent application.
+The Ministry of Business, Innovation and Employment (MBIE) provides building costs to assist territorial authorities to arrive at realistic estimated values when they have questioned the job value provided with a building consent application.

 This page features the latest figures and various building types by region, and explains how they are derived.